 3. Set-Up a Labelling System for Records Boxes

 First, records boxes are a worthwhile investment.
-Second, use the area on the outside of the box set aside for labelling to give each box a location code or box number.
+Second, use the area on the outside of the box set aside for labeling to give each box a location code or box number.

 One of the other main functions of a successful on-site document storage system is to create a system of tracking any document removed from any box.